 We’ve all heard of common strategies like the Snowball method and Debt Stacking, but what about other strategies like “snowflaking” and constant payment?
 The CGS Team is sharing some great strategies for paying off your debt once and for all.
 Find the strategy that best fits your situation and get to work.
 Also, check out the Savvy Saving Woman’s Debt Reduction Kit to help you track your payments and guide you through the debt-repayment process.

 Strategy #1: The Snowball Method

 The most common debt repayment strategy is the Snowball Method.
 The Snowball Method requires you to use any extra cash or savings at the end of the month and apply it to one specific debt.
-That specific debt is chosen by the lowest balance.
+That specific debt is chosen by the lowest balance or the highest interest rate.
 If you need consistent signs of progress, paying off the lowest balance debts is the way to go, since they can be paid off quicker than highest interest rate debt (Debt Stacking Method).
 You will continue paying minimum payments on any other debts.

 Strategy #2: Constant Payment